Tournament (medieval): Equipment

-Tournaments during the Late Middle and Early Modern Ages
+Late Middle and Early Modern Ages

-The tournament had a resurgence of popularity in England in the reign of the martial and crusading king, Edward I (1272–1307), and under his grandson, Edward III (1327–77), yet nonetheless the tournament died out in the latter's reign.
+The tournament had a resurgence of popularity in England in the reign of the martial and crusading King Edward I and under his grandson Edward III, yet the tournament died out in the latter's reign.
 Edward III encouraged the move towards pageantry and a predominance of jousting in his sponsored events.
-In one of the last true tournaments held in England in 1342 at Dunstable, the mêlée was postponed so long by jousting that the sun was sinking by the time the lines charged.
+In one of the last true tournaments held in England (in 1342 at Dunstable), the mêlée was postponed so long by jousting that the sun was setting by the time the lines charged.

-A tournament was held in Norwich in 1350 which was attended by Edward, commonly known as the Black Prince.
-The tournament was held at the expense of the citizens of Norwich and cost £37.4s.6d.; approximately 5 years wages for a skilled craftsman.
+A tournament took place in Norwich in 1350 which was attended by Edward III's son, commonly known as the Black Prince.
+The tournament, held at the expense of the citizens of Norwich, cost £37.4s.6d.; approximately 5 years' wages for a skilled craftsman.
 The tournament survived little longer in France or Burgundy.
-The last known to be held was at Bruges in 1379.
+The last known tournament at Bruges took place in 1379.
 That same year the citizens of Ghent rioted when the count of Flanders announced a tournament to be held at their city.
-The cause of their discontent was the associated expense for them.
+The cause of their discontent was the associated expense to them.

 By using costumes, drama, and symbolism tournaments became a form of art, which raised the expenses for these events considerably.
-They had political purposes, to impress the populace and guests with their opulence, as well as the courage of the participants.
+They had political purposes: to impress the populace and guests with their opulence, as well as with the courage of the participants.
 Loyalty to a lord or lady was expressed through clothes and increasingly elaborate enactments.
 Tournaments also served cultural purposes.
-As the ideals of Courtly Love became more influential, women played a more important role in the events.
-They were often held in honor of a lady and they participated in the playacting and symbolism.
+As the ideals of courtly love became more influential, women played a more important role in the events.
+Events often took place in honor of a lady, and ladies participated in the playacting and symbolism.

-Edward III of England regularly held tournaments, during which people often dressed up, sometimes as the Knights of the Round Table.
-In 1331, the participants of one tournament were all wearing green cloaks decorated with golden arrows.
-In the same year one was held at Cheapside, in which the king and other participants dressed as Tartars and led the ladies, who were in the colors of Saint George, in a procession at the start of the event.
-His grandson, Richard II, would first distribute his livery badges with the White Hart at a tournament at Smithfield.
+Edward III regularly held tournaments, during which people often dressed up, sometimes as the Knights of the Round Table.
+In 1331, the participants of one tournament wore green cloaks decorated with golden arrows.
+In the same year at a tournament at Cheapside, the king and other participants dressed as Tartars and led the ladies, who were in the colors of Saint George, in a procession at the start of the event.
+Edward III's grandson, Richard II, first distributed his livery badges with the White Hart at a tournament at Smithfield.